georgjz/georgjz.github.io/_drafts/wyvern/2022-09-08-wyvern-05-DRAFT.md

 ## Context-Free Grammars and Parsers

 In the [first post about Wyvern][wyvern01], I shortly touched on the differences between [top-down][tdp] and [buttom-up parsing][bup].
 Don't worry, I'm not reiterating that here.
 Rather, we'll first give some definitions for properties of context-free grammars.
 These properties will help us determine whether a given grammar can be parsed by an $$LL$$ parser, as we desire.
 Here's an incomplete list of properties a context-free grammar can have.
 For a more complete description, see ["Properties of deterministic top-down grammars"](https://www.sciencedirect.com/science/article/pii/S0019995870904468?via%3Dihub).
 Each property will be annoted whether it is [decidable][decision] or not.
-This won't really affect our implementation, but it's useful to know if you plan to write your own little grammar tool.
+This won't really affect our implementation, but it's useful to know if you plan to read more on context-free grammars and parsers.

 ##### Context-Free Grammar
 A context-free grammar is a 4-tuple $$G = (V, \Sigma, R, S)$$, where